NatasaMiric/car-specialist/README.md

 ## Deployment

-The project is deployed using Heroku.
-To deploy the project:
+The project is originally deployed using Heroku,but migrated to Render on 02.11.2024.
+To deploy the project to Heroku :

 ### Step 1: Installing Django and supporting libraries in the terminal: